la2050/archive/_projects/2015/ihadla-breaking-the-cycle-of-poverty-by-educating-and-empowering-youth.md

   scholarship from us upon completing high school.
 project_image: 'https://img.youtube.com/vi/QV1lB2SqWos/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/QV1lB2SqWos'
-'In one to three sentences, please describe your proposal.': >- Working in Boyle Heights, Watts, & Inglewood, IHADLA strives to break the cycle of poverty by sponsoring entire grade levels of 3rd graders from under-performing schools in low-income areas, providing them with the only long-term, comprehensive program of its kind in Los Angeles.
-For 10 years, “Dreamers” attend our in-school, after-school & summer programs that prepare them for academic & emotional success; each student is eligible for an $8,000 scholarship from us upon completing high school.
 Where will you be working?:
   - East LA
   - South LA